Akashdeepsingh98/2020201051_Assignment3a/README.md

 <br>
 Date Difference: 3 Days

+- The `absolute` difference between the dates is stored.

 ## Question 3
 - Input format is as stated in assignment document.
 - User must input `slot duration` from `command line` in multiples of `0.5` as stated on Moodle (0.5, 1, 1.5 etc).